agwlprash/agwlprash.github.io/_posts/2021-12-06-memberBeth.md

   - New member
 ---

-Dr Bethany Orme has (re)joined the lab
+XY has (re)joined the lab

 <!--more-->
 <!--any text before this line will be displayed on the 'News' page.
 Any text after this point will be accessible by clicking the post.
 Please keep this breif.-->
 <!--Text following this can be whatever you want.
 There are some examples on the website provided and attached examples show how to format them in HTML language.-->
 <!--Following are some formatting examples-->

-Bethany will be working on exciting project of tweezing particles using waves.
+XY will be working on exciting project of EXAMPLE.

 Jump on to the _Research_ page to know more.